yishn/algebraic_enum/README.md

 abstract class `EnumImpl` along with your enum variants definition object.
 Your actual type can be defined using the `EnumClass` helper type.

-Make sure your method and property names on your `EnumImpl` class does not collide with your variant names.
+Make sure your method and property names on your `EnumImpl` class do not collide with your variant names.

 ```ts
 import {